 The shortlisted entries were then offered the opportunity to develop their toile into a fully realised costume.

 Both competitions are open to any student currently studying at second year undergraduate level and above, including post-graduate.

-CLARA GELSTON won the first Patterns for Performance Award
+Evie Bertram won the Patterns for Performance 2020 Award

 - Winner: Evie Bertram University of the Arts: Wimbledon College of Art 1898 Afternoon Dress

 - Highly Commended: Sophie Jones University of the Arts: Wimbledon College of Art c1615-20 Doublet Heissiches Landesmuseum, Darmstadt